omar-hanafy/dart_helper_utils/README.md

 ### Date and Time Parsing
 - `timestampToDate`: Timestamp (milliseconds since epoch) to `DateTime`.
-- `toDateWithFormat`: String to `DateTime` with specific format (e.g., 'd-M-y').
 - `tryToDateTime`: Safely parses a nullable string to a nullable `DateTime`.
 - `toDateTime`: String to `DateTime`.
-- `dateFormat`: Returns a `DateFormat` object based on the string pattern.

 ### Date and Time Formatting
 - `local`: Converts a nullable `DateTime` to local time.
 - `toUtcIso`: Converts a nullable `DateTime` to ISO 8601 format in UTC.
-- `tryFormat`: Formats a nullable `DateTime` to a string with the specified format.

 ### Date and Time Comparison
 - `isTomorrow`: Checks if the nullable `DateTime` is tomorrow.